 Replace the Lawn Mower Fuel Filter

 After replacing the broken and cracked fuel lines inside the gas tanks, I replaced the fuel filter for preventive maintenance.
 The fuel filter is located on the right front side of the engine.
 The fuel hoses are secured to the filter by two hose bands.

-Here are the old and new fuel filters.
+The old and new fuel filters are shown in the following photo.
 The black bits of dirt are on the outside case of the old filter.
 I purchased the new filter from my local Gravely dealer for about $4.

 Notice the arrow imprinted on the case of both filters indicating the direction of fuel flow.
 The filter is installed with the arrow pointing towards the fuel pump.

 Remove the old filter by releasing the hose band with a pair of pliers and slide the bands an inch or so down the hose.
 Pull the hoses off and remove the old filter.

 Install the new filter by pressing on the hoses and fasten with the hose bands.
 Take care to install the filter with the arrow on the filter housing pointing towards the fuel filter.